 You might think of it as little more than a line of ink, but a signature can actually reveal a whole lot about the person writing it.
-Think, for a second, about what a signature really is: A statement, repeated and refined over decades, that, in one quick stroke, serves as a one-of-a-kind representation of an individual.
+Think, for a second, about what a signature really is—a statement, repeated and refined over decades, that serves as a one-of-a-kind representation of an individual.
 It binds you to legal documents.
 It authorizes your purchases.
-In other words, it's yours—and that means more than you’d think.
+In other words, it's yours—and that's why signature analysis is so revealing.

-Is yours big or small?
+Is your signature big or small?
 Messy or neat?
-Do you sign in the center of the dotted line, or a little bit to the right (or left)?
-Do you capitalize some letters and not others?
-Dot your Is?
-Cross your Ts?
-Well, all of that stuff can offer a major glimpse into who you are.
-Here, straight from handwriting analysts, are all the ways your Hancock is a transparent pane into your personality.
+Do you sign in the center of the dotted line, or a little bit to the right?
+It turns out all of these things can offer a major glimpse into who you are.
+Here, straight from handwriting analysts, are all the ways your John Hancock is a window into your personality.

 A straight signature: You have an even-tempered personality.

-If your signature is easy-to-read and straight, you're a "balanced and even-tempered person," according to handwriting analysts.
-For example, Bill Gates matches this signature style (though his capital letters also reveal a sense of confidence).
+If your signature is easy to read and straight, you're a "balanced and even-tempered person," according to the handwriting analysts at KeepSolid.

 Initials only: You're extremely private.

-The size of your signature matters.
-It indicates a lot about how you feel about yourself and the world around you.
+The size of your signature matters, says the encyclopedia of handwriting analysis: It indicates how you feel about yourself and the world around you.
 For example, large signatures show a sense of high status.
-Medium-sized writing, however, reveals a balance of modesty and value.
-And finally, small writing might indicate lower self-esteem.
+Medium-sized writing reveals a balance of modesty and value.
+And finally, small writing might reflect lower self-esteem.

 Large capital letters: You're proud.

-Big letters mean big self-esteem.
-Besides confidence, large capital letters throughout a signature also indicate that the signer has a strong sense of self-worth.
-Former President Barack Obama signed with large capital letters, with an incredibly strong start to his signature.
-He aimed to make sure his presence was felt.
+So yes, big letters mean big self-esteem, as Diply reinforces.
+But aside from confidence, large capital letters in a signature also indicate that the signer has a strong sense of self-worth.
+Barack Obama signs with large capital letters, with a notably strong start to his signature.
+He aims to make sure his presence is felt.

 Illegible letters: Your mind moves quickly.

-The last name is more legible than the first: You hold back.
+Last name more legible than the first: You're cautious.

-This shows someone who is reserved and cautious.
-They want to hold back on being familiar with others until they get to know them better.
-However, if it's a more legible first name?
-This means that the writer is approachable, direct, and friendly.
+The encyclopedia of handwriting analysis says that a tough-to-read first name followed by a legible surname shows someone who is reserved and cautious.
+You want to hold back on being familiar with others until you get to know them better.
+However, if it's your first name that's easier to read?
+That suggests you're approachable, direct, and friendly.

-The placement of one's signature says a lot about what's going on in your head.
-For example, a signature to the left shows someone who, in public, might seem to be withdrawing to the future and clinging to the past.
-A middle signature?
-This is a show of self-importance.
-And a signature to the right is someone who is forward-looking and natural.
+It's not just how you sign, but also where.
+The placement of one's signature says a lot about what's going on in your head, according to the online encyclopedia of handwriting analysis.
+For example, a signature to the left shows someone who, in public, might seem to be clinging to the past.
+A signature smack dab in the middle?
+That's a show of self-importance.
+And a signature to the right means you're looking to the future.